Navigating Transitions with Your Child

 The Medical Home, as a source of ongoing comprehensive care, is an ideal place to address these issues and should include transition planning throughout your child's life.
 The more understanding you and your child have about his or her condition and needs, the better equipped you will all be for your child to attain increasing independence as he or she approaches adulthood.

-Home of the Center for Health Care Transition Improvement, a national resource for improving health care transition supports for youth moving into the adult health care system, for health care professionals, families, youth, and state policy makers.
+Center for Health Care Transition Improvement, a national resource for improving health care transition supports for youth moving into the adult health care system, for health care professionals, families, youth, and state policy makers.
 The Six Core Elements of Health Care Transition 2.0 define the basic components of health care transition support.

 American Academy of Pediatrics Transition Website